 Turquoise Care beneficiaries select an MCO at the time of their enrollment or during other permitted selection periods such as open enrollment and recertification.
-New Mexico state regulations allow a member to change MCO selection outside of the annual recertification period for cause.
-This may include, but is not limited to, poor quality of care, lack of access to covered benefits, or lack of access to providers experienced in dealing with the member's health care needs.
+New Mexico State regulations allow a member to change MCO selection outside of the annual recertification period for cause, such as but not limited to: poor quality of care, lack of access to covered benefits, or lack of access to providers experienced in dealing with the member's health care needs.
 8.308.7.9 H NMAC.